Only "Old Men" Are Going Into Battle: Plot

 In between missions, the 2nd Squadron rehearses performances.
 Even Aleksandrov, despite his aversion to music, plays the tambourine and soon begins to run the rehearsals in lieu of the captain.

 Eventually, the newcomers are allowed to fly.
 Aleksandrov crash lands his aircraft, destroying it in the process and receives a strict reprimand from the captain.
 However, he doesn't take it seriously and light-heartedly goes to the field to catch some grasshoppers.
 Enraged Titarenko suspends the lieutenant from flying and puts him on "eternal airfield duty," while the rest of the officers give Aleksandrov the nickname Grasshopper."

 Titarenko leaves on a reconnaissance mission on a trophy Messerschmitt.
-In his absence, a light bomber Polikarpov Po-2, piloted by female officers Zoya and Masha, takes a forced landing on the airfield.
+In his absence, a light bomber Polikarpov Po-2, piloted by female officers Zoya and Masha, makes a forced landing on the airfield.
 Sagdullayev promptly falls in love with Masha, earning himself the nickname "Romeo."

 Titarenko, who has returned from his recon mission, confirms that a large group of German tanks is nearby.
 When he decides the new reinforcements (except for Grasshopper) are battle-ready, he performs another reconnaissance flight.
 He finds out that the Germans have camouflaged their tanks with hay bales and sheds, but he's shot down on his way back.
 Maestro is saved by an allied infantry, which, however, mistakes him for a German pilot.
 They aren't persuaded by his Soviet uniform nor by his fluency in Russian, and attempt to lynch him.
-However, when an infantryman slaps Titarenko in the face, he punches the soldier back, knocking him to his knees and answered in a mat manner — that reassures the rest of the soldiers, who are sure that a German doesn't know the lexis like this.
+However, when an infantryman slaps Titarenko in the face, he punches the soldier back, knocking him to his knees and answering using mat — reassuring the rest of the soldiers, who are sure that a German wouldn't know the lexis so well.

 The infantrymen gift the captain a horse, which he uses to get back to the airfield.
 Having returned, he learns from Makarych that during his absence Darkie has been killed: he was practicing cooperative actions with his partner and was shot down by a Focke-Wulf Fw 190 ace.

 In the meantime, Romeo confesses his love to Masha.